theperk08/Meteo_France_Climato/README.md

 change only the cell PARAMETRES, and run all the cells, except for the last :
 - option 1 : if you want all the stations of all the departments you have chosen
 - option 2 : if you want only the station you have chosen

+## Station_Meteo_Climato_Analyse :
+colab file for downloading datasets of your department(s) or your favorite station:
+change only the cell PARAMETRES, and run all the cells, except for the last :
+- option 1 : if you want all the stations of all the departments you have chosen
+- option 2 : if you want only the station you have chosen AND some graph analysis (Temperatures and Rainfall)